Aptomi/k8s-app-engine/docs/language.md

 You can reference the following variables in expressions:
 * labels - You can reference any label by specifying its name, e.g. `team` will return the value of a label with the name 'team'.
-* services - You can reference a service which is currently being processed.
-Since it's an object, you can go down and look into its properties, e.g. `service.Name` or `service.Labels.blog`
+* bundles - You can reference a bundle which is currently being processed.
+Since it's an object, you can go down and look into its properties, e.g. `bundle.Name` or `bundle.Labels.blog`

 ## Criteria
 [Criteria](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Criteria) allow you to define complex matching expressions in your policy.